Inside: What kind of career lesson can be learned from 21 year old dating mistakes? A pretty big one actually!

 Hanging (Up Now) Chad

-The personal and career development lesson in all this: stop doing the same thing over and over again expecting different results.
+The career development lesson in all this: stop doing the same thing over and over again expecting different results.

-So in case any of my Chads out there are reading – thanks for the memories, the personal growth opportunities, and the material.
+So in case any of my Chads are out there are reading – thanks for the memories, the personal growth opportunities, and the material.
 Mostly the material.
+And to all the job seekers out there, break the cycle and go get what you want.

 *Name changed to Chad because in a cross reference of the top 100 boy names of the 1980s and my Facebook friends it was the only one that didn’t overlap.
 That was a pretty good use of time I’d say.